dvodop/oracle-awr-report/README.md

 | COMPANY        | report company            		                    | -         | -
 | LOGGING        | log level, one of: DEBUG, INFO, WARNING, ERROR, CRITICAL | -         | +
 | REPORT_CONF    | report configuration file 				    | +         | +

+* When TNS_ALIAS exist, we using it.
+Otherwise we using HOST, PORT and SID/SERVICE_NAME
+* When SID exist, we using it.
+Otherwise we using SERVICE_NAME

 ## Report configuration file
 Format: